TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ApiEntryPoints/Index.rst

    * `execute()` a query and retrieve a `Statement` (a query result) object

+This documentation does not mention every single available method but sticks to those used in casual queries and normal code flow.
+There are a couple of not mentioned methods, most of them are either very seldom used or marked as internal.
+Extension authors typically don't have to deal with anything not mentioned here.

 Most methods of the `QueryBuilder` return `$this` and can be chained:

 .. code-block:: php